Skip to content

 Wet-lab validation

 The 5' Ramp and Viral Delivery profiles are currently pending wet-lab validation and are disabled by default.
-Submit your expression results via the feedback form to help validate these profiles.
+Share public-safe summaries via Share Wet-lab Results (GitHub); use eijex.lab@gmail.com for private or sensitive summaries.

 Summary